What Are Your Beliefs?

 - I have to please others to be happy.

 To discover your core beliefs, ask yourself what you believe about the following areas.
 Begin by saying, “What I believe about myself is …” Allow your stream of consciousness to lead you without any filtering.
 Do your best to keep pen to paper for whatever time you’ve chosen for each topic.
-I normally would say a minimum of thirty minutes for each, but you can choose the amount of time that is best for you.
+I normally would say a minimum of thirty minutes for each, but you can choose the best time for you.

 - My health